biological-expression-language/biological-expression-language.github.io/README.md

 they were observed as well as the provenance of the publication from which the relation was reported.

-BEL was created by Dexter Pratt while at Selventa, but has since become an entirely-community driven project.
-A more detailed history can be found in this [blog post](https://cthoyt.com/2020/04/28/history-of-bel.html).

 The this website is a community-driven portal whose purpose is to provide information for new users who want to learn BEL and link to the surrounding ecosystem of software tools.
 This page is generated from [GitHub](https://github.com/biological-expression-language/biological-expression-language.github.io/blob/master/README.md)